-- To issue advertisements as it may deem fit and proper in accordance with and subject to applicable law; - To authorise the maintenance of a register of Unitholders or holders of other Securities; - To accept and appropriate the proceeds of any - To finalise and take on record the allocation and allotment of Securities on the basis of the applications received, including the basis of the allotment (if applicable); - To enter into share purchase agreements, business transfer agreements and other agreements in connection with any Offering with the Asset SPVs, the Investment Entity, any other portfolio assets or any third party; - w.
-For and on behalf of the Company, to execute and deliver, on a several basis, any agreements and arrangements as well as amendments or supplements thereto that the Securities Committee considers necessary, desirable or advisable, in connection with any Offering, including, without limitation, engagement letter(s), memoranda of understanding, the listing agreements, the registrar's agreement, the depositories agreements, the issue agreement with the lead managers (and other entities as appropriate), the underwriting agreement, the syndicate agreement, the escrow agreement, placement agreement, confirmation of allocation notes, the advertisement agency agreement and any agreement or document in connection with any Offering, with, and to make payments to or remunerate by way of fees, commission, brokerage or the like, the book running lead managers, syndicate members, placement agents, bankers to any Offering, registrar to any Offering, managers, underwriters, guarantors, escrow agents, accountants, auditors, legal counsel, depositories, trustees, custodians, credit rating agencies, monitoring agencies, advertising agencies, and all such persons or agencies as may be involved in or concerned with any Offering, if any; and any such agreements or documents so executed and delivered and acts and things done by the Securities Committee shall be conclusive evidence of the authority of the Authorised Officer and the Company in so doing; and x.
-To do all such acts, deeds, matters and things and execute all such other document/s, application/s, agreement/s, undertaking/s, deed/s, affidavits, declarations and certificates, etc., as may be necessary or authorised in relation to any Offering.
+- To issue advertisements as it may deem fit and proper in accordance with and subject to applicable law; - To authorise the maintenance of a register of Unitholders or holders of other Securities; - To accept and appropriate the proceeds of any t.
+Offering; - To finalise and take on record the allocation and allotment of Securities on the basis of the applications received, including the basis of the allotment (if applicable); - To enter into share purchase agreements, business transfer agreements and other agreements in connection with any Offering with the Asset SPVs, the Investment Entity, any other portfolio assets or any third party; - w.
+For and on behalf of the Company, to execute and deliver, on a several basis, any agreements and arrangements as well as amendments or supplements thereto that the Securities Committee considers necessary, desirable or advisable, in connection with any Offering, including, without limitation, engagement letter(s), memoranda of understanding, the listing agreements, the registrar's agreement, the depositories agreements, the issue agreement with the lead managers (and other entities as appropriate), the underwriting agreement, the syndicate agreement, the escrow agreement, placement agreement, confirmation of allocation notes, the advertisement agency agreement and any agreement or document in connection with any Offering, with, and to make payments to or remunerate by way of fees, commission, brokerage or the like, the book running lead managers, syndicate members, placement agents, bankers to any Offering, registrar to any Offering, managers, underwriters, guarantors, escrow agents, accountants, auditors, legal counsel, depositories, trustees, custodians, credit rating agencies, monitoring agencies, advertising agencies, and all such persons or agencies as may be involved in or concerned with any Offering, if any; and any such agreements or documents so executed and delivered and acts and things done by the Securities Committee shall be conclusive evidence of the authority of the Authorised Officer and the Company in so doing; and or authorised in relation to any Offering.